JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 and imitates it on iOS
 to account for [safe areas](https://developer.apple.com/documentation/UIKit/positioning-content-relative-to-the-safe-area).
 Depending on your implementation, the software keyboard may be positioned a little differently on iOS.
 Make sure to check that the keyboard does not cover important UI elements on both platforms.

-Compose Multiplatform currently doesn't support changing the default IME action, for example, showing a magnifying glass or a checkmark instead of the usual &crarr; icon.

 ### Touch and mouse support